Synthetic Fuels Corporation: Reagan years

-After Reagan was elected president and Republicans took the Senate in the 1980 election, President Reagan severely cut the SFC's funding, scaled it down, and finally phased it out.
+After Ronald Reagan was elected president and Republicans took the Senate in the 1980 election, Reagan severely cut the SFC's funding, scaled it down, and finally phased it out.
 Constant reshuffling of members and congressional meddling succeeded in stifling the SFCs functioning.
 In January 1981, the board members submitted undated resignations to Reagan, and Reagan accepted them at the end of the month.
 Jack McAtee assumed the acting chair position.
 In April, Reagan nominated Edward Noble as chair in April.
-Edward Noble, a real-estate developer from Atlanta with roots in the Oklahoma oil business, was a large financial backer of the conservative Heritage Foundation, which was very supportive of Reagan and paid the salaries of several SFC transition team members.
-In May, Reagan nominated four transition members (Robert Monks, Victor Schroeder, Victor Thompson, and Howard Wilkins) to the SFC board.
+Edward Noble, a real-estate developer from Atlanta with roots in the Oklahoma oil business, was a large financial backer of The Heritage Foundation, which was very supportive of Reagan and paid the salaries of several SFC transition team members.

+In May, Reagan nominated four transition members, Robert Monks, Victor Schroeder, Victor Thompson, and Howard Wilkins, to the SFC board.
 After Noble was confirmed and sworn into office, McAtee resigned.
 In October, the other four board nominees were sworn in as members of the board.
 Finally, in February 1982, Reagan issued Executive Order 12346 proclaiming the SFC operational and officially open for business.
-In May, Reagan appointed two additional SFC board members (John Carter and Milton Masson) who were not sworn in until August.
+In May, Reagan appointed two additional SFC board members, John Carter and Milton Masson, who were not sworn in until August.

 In August 1983, the SFC president and CEO, Schroeder, resigned his position but remained a board member.
-Over the course of several months, starting in January 1984, five members (Monks, Wilkins, Schroeder, Thompson, and Carter) resigned.
-Not until November were three replacements (Corcoran, MacAvoy, and Reichl) appointed and in December sworn in as board members.
+Over the course of several months, starting in January 1984, five members, Monks, Wilkins, Schroeder, Thompson, and Carter, resigned.
+Not until November were three replacements, Corcoran, MacAvoy, and Reichl, appointed and in December sworn in as board members.
 They were not confirmed by the Senate until June 1985.

 Hollowed out and neutered, the SFC instead became a place to repay political donors and friends with do-nothing job appointments.
 This was then used as a pretext to abolish the SFC.
 In December, Congress passed P.L.
 99-190 which terminated SFC authority to award new financial assistance and set a 120-day time limit left to transfer projects to the Treasury department and to shut down.
 In April 1986, Congress passed P.L.
 99-272 formally abolishing the SFC.

 Assessment

-The Great Plains coal gasification plant in Beulah, ND, still producing natural gas and sequestering carbon in 2009, was built with the support of the Department of Energy and applied for further support by this corporation, partly as a result of efforts by Reagan's Energy Secretary James B. Edwards.
+The Great Plains coal gasification plant in Beulah, North Dakota, still producing natural gas and sequestering carbon in 2009, was built with the support of the Department of Energy and applied for further support by this corporation, partly as a result of efforts by Reagan's Energy Secretary James B. Edwards.